 On February 27, 2015, Lt.
 King met with Sergeant Waters at SPD and Staci Cornwell, Director of Crisis Response Services, Frontier Behavioral Health, to develop the recertification requirement.
 Lt.
 King reported that the meeting went well.
 They came up with a great plan for the recertification.
 Instead of it being classroom-based, it will be a practical experience of officers working at the Crisis Response Center, working alongside mental health professionals (MHPs).
 The training will involve officers accompanying the MHPs to conduct in-person assessments and follow-up visits.
 It will allow for collaborative problem-solving and relationship-building with the MHPs as well as give the officers a practical application to use and build upon their existing knowledge and skills.
 CIT refresher training will be provided every two years and will consist of four hours.
 The requirement and lesson plan was shared with the department on April 15, 2015.
 Both Sgt.
 Waters and Stacie Cornwell confirmed that the on-site training is working well.
-The recertification will also be addressed in the Training Plan, when it is finalized (end of December 2015).
+The recertification was addressed in the Training Plan.

 On June 19, Lt.
 King confirmed that all of the officers who needed refresher training as of Spring 2015 completed it.
 We will continue this plan going forward.
 As of November 30, 2015, all SPD officers have had CIT or CIT refresher training within the last two years.
-Status: In Progress; Completed end of December 2015 when the Training Plan is published.
+Status: Complete.